ankh77sb/A-Comprehensive-Review-on-Hashtag-Recommendation/README.md

 The predictor composes of a single softmax classifier which is fed with the aggregated feature vector of image and text matrix representations.
 A ranked list of hashtags is obtained as an output.

+## Long-tail Hashtag Recommendation for Micro-videos with Graph Convolutional Network

+Li, Mengmeng, Gan, Tian, Liu, Meng, Cheng, Zhiyong, Yin, Jianhua, & Nie, Liqiang.
+(2019).
+Long-tail Hashtag Recommendation for Micro-videos with Graph Convolutional Network.
+In Proceedings of the 27th ACM International Conference on Multimedia (MM '19), pp. 509–518. https://doi.org/10.1145/3357384.3357912

+This paper addresses three key challenges in hashtag recommendation for micro-videos:
+1. The absence of a benchmark dataset, which the authors address by constructing and releasing a dataset containing micro-videos, associated hashtags, and user information.
+2. The lack of comprehensive study on the temporal and multimodal characteristics of micro-videos.
+3. The issue of hashtag sparsity and long-tail distribution, which limits the effectiveness of traditional recommendation approaches.

+To tackle these issues, the authors propose a novel multi-view representation interactive embedding model combined with graph-based information propagation.
+They introduce a benchmark dataset called INSVIDEO, made publicly available for research.

+Given the long-tail distribution of hashtags in micro-videos, the model avoids bias by constructing a knowledge graph based on hashtag correlations.
+Hashtag embedding propagation is implemented through stacked Graph Convolutional Network (GCN) layers.
+The correlation matrix used in GCN propagation is built using four types of relationships:
+1. Composition (cp)
+2. Super-subordination (ss)
+3. Positive correlation (po)
+4. Co-occurrence (co)

+When multiple relations exist, the one with the highest priority (in the above order) is selected.

+The multi-view representation learning component uses parallel LSTM networks followed by a Common Space Learning strategy to process multimodal inputs.
+User behavior modeling leverages pretrained CNNs (for visual features) and pretrained Word2Vec models (for textual features).
+These features are fused and passed through a fully connected network.

+The final interactive embedding model is trained end-to-end and consists of:
+1. A Bi-interaction layer
+2. Fully connected hidden layers
+3. A final prediction layer